 Therefore, anvil loppers are not ideal for creating neat, clean cuts, and are better suited to cutting dead branches than live ones.

-Pros and Cons of Bypass Loppers
+Bypass Loppers: Pros and Cons

-Now we turn our attention to bypass blades.
 Loppers with bypass blades require more strength than anvil loppers.
 Both blades need to be powered to move past each other.
 As a result, it is more difficult to cut through thicker branches using bypass blades.

 That said, bypass blades create a much cleaner cut.
 Thanks to the bypass cutting action, only the side of the branch which is being discarded is in danger of being crushed.